GeoscienceAustralia/ptha/propagation/SWALS/examples/generic_example/README.md

 It performs a regression test by checking that the difference between the modelled and observed wave is very close to previously computed values (these are distinct for each solver).

+It also checks that models using a rise-time (i.e. applying the earthquake forcing over a finite time) give solutions that are equivalent to temporally smoothed solutions of models with an instantaneous forcing.
+* This is true analytically for the linear shallow water equations.
+* In the specific situation tested, it is also a good approximation for the nonlinear shallow water equations.